pramcistudent/Milestone-Project-1/README.md

 #### Wireframes & Features
 I originally created my wireframes in Balsamiq however I found this to be a little restrictive in terms of the design process as I wanted to show more detail for my first project.
-So, I choose to switch to a more simpler form and used PowerPoint to create and style my wireframes.
+So, I choose to switch to a simpler form and used PowerPoint to create and style my wireframes.

 ##### Home